Gianlorenzo Bernini - the creator of Baroque Rome

 Publisher: C.H.Beck, Munich

 PD Dr Arne Karsten (*1969) studied art history, history and philosophy in Göttingen, Rome and Berlin.
-From 2001 to 2009, he was a research assistant at the Institute for Art and Visual History at Humboldt University Berlin.
-He has been teaching as a junior professor since the 2009 winter semester and as a private lecturer in modern history at the University of Wuppertal since his habilitation in 2016.
+Between 2001 and 2009, he was a research assistant at the Institute of Art and Visual History at Humboldt-Universität zu Berlin.
+He has been teaching as a junior professor since the winter semester2009 and as a private lecturer in modern history at the University of Wuppertal since his habilitation in 2016.